SoupCat-Py/py-number-guess/README.md

 This was made using a chromebook out of pure boredom so I wasn't able to import any libraries. <br />
 The whole script runs in the terminal.

+### NOTE:
+Use the script in the `main` branch if you are using a terminal (file saving) Use the script in the `web` branch if you are using a web-based compiler, such as programiz

 # How to Play
 Start by simply running the `.py` file using your favourite terminal or python shell